espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Paranoia.md

 **Critical Success** The target is unaffected.

 **Success** The target believes everyone it sees is a potential threat.
-It becomes [[Unfriendly]] to all creatures to which it wasn't already hostile, even those that were previously allies.
+It becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unfriendly]] to all creatures to which it wasn't already hostile, even those that were previously allies.
 It treats no one as an ally.
 The spell ends after 1 round.

 **Failure** As success, but the effect lasts 1 minute.